chenshixiang/Decentralized_Riemannian_gradient_descent_on_Stiefel_manifold/README.md

 The results are stored in pkl files.

 # Euclidean space problem
 This code also supports Euclidean space problem.
-You only need to set the manifold as Euclidean, which is defined in the
+You only need to set the manifold as Euclidean, which is defined in
+(./misc/ManifoldToolBox)